fcnorman/wolf/restful.cache.service.rt/README.md

 restful.cache.service.rt
 ========================

-This is the wolf data.provider module.
+This is the wolf restful.cache.service.rt module.

 To install:
 ```